-How to Add Shade to Your Backyard This Summer
+How to Create Shade In Your Backyard

 It may be hard to believe, as we continue to face grey days, but spring and summer are just around the corner and you’ll be spending more time enjoying your backyard soon enough.
-If you’ve suffered in past summers with intense heat and unrelenting sun, you might be looking for ways to add shade to your backyard.
+If you’ve suffered in past summers with intense heat and unrelenting sun, you might be looking for ways to create shade to your backyard.

 Hanging an awning over your deck or patio seems like an easy solution, but there are multiple drawbacks.